-Moderation approach to main assessment: Universal second marking as check or audit
+Moderation approach to main assessment: Moderation of the entire cohort as Check or Audit

 Assessment Feedback: - Written feedback on formal exam.

 Oral feedback on CA.

 Failure Redemption: If rules allow - standard University provisions with marks capped.
 Any re-examination of this module will be by written examination only (100%).